CherryCalCor/Septus-HubRedesign/Roadmap.md

 - [ ] Fixing music playback in Music Player
 - [ ] Visually modified loading screen

-#### v2.4 [Major update] The work is 30 percent complete.
+#### v2.4 [Major update]
+- [ ] List of flight animations
-- [ ] New section
+- [ ] Slightly modified Fling/Bring Parts/Stalk Mode menus.
-- [ ] Aim / Aim Bot
+- [ ] New features for Stalk Mode
-- [ ] Trigger Bot [Team check Hold mode  Min/max delayCustom CPS  Miss chance %]
 - [ ] Hitbox Expander
-- [ ] Head only mode
+- [ ] Part Deleter in Boost FPS
-- [ ] Show Hitbox
+- [ ] Modified server list logic
 - [ ] Fov Changer
-- [ ] Refactoring server distribution logic
 - [ ] Server connections via ID
 - [ ] Switching between places by ID
-- [ ] Change in the Stalk function
 - [ ] Fix for texture deletion

-The release of the update is postponed indefinitely pending the resolution of the issue.

-Unfortunately, there likely won't be a major v2.4 update; the script is so massive that we are hitting compiler limits and restrictions on the number of local variables.
-We won't be able to release the major update until we resolve this issue, so we will be releasing mini-updates instead.
-Sorry.

-##### V2.34
-- [ ] Slightly modified menu.
+- [ ] Minor changes to some objects Name/Server Toggle
-- [ ] Hitbox expander
+- [ ] Fov Cicrle in ESP (They added it for the lulz.)
-- [ ] Fov Changer
+- [ ] Functions are now located in libraries.
-- [ ] Fixing bugs with ESP
+- [ ] Optimization of snow and ESP functions
+- [ ] Cyberpunk Neon shader modification
+- [ ] RTX shader changes
-- [ ] Adding a couple of visuals and announcing the Future hub interface
+- [ ]

+We apologize for the delay in the update; we had to rewrite the script from scratch to rework the functions using libraries.

 ## 💬 Telegram

 <a href="https://telegram.me/RezinovieTapochkl">